siddhantwho/footyanalytics/README.md

 Coming soon:

 1. A more sophisticated classifier to designate action ratings- football is not just about goals.
-2. Visualistaion tools to view lineups and tactical shifts.
+2. Visualisation tools to view lineups and tactical shifts.
+3. Improving scores by training on a larger dataset/ tweaking features.